What Was the Earliest Form of Dental Braces and History of Braces?

 The Roman Empire

 The Roman Empire was a complex society formed of different cultures; some were intellectuals, philosophers, and researchers.
-In fact, one of the brilliant minds in ancient Rome was Aulus Cornelius Celsius.
+One of the brilliant minds in ancient Rome was Aulus Cornelius Celsius.

 He used his finger to apply moderate and repeated pressure on a tooth he wanted to move to align it.